 Is the Legend of the Cave True

-We didn’t find or expect to find any signs of a gold, metal library of alien books.
-But if such a treasure exists it is possible that it could remain hidden somewhere deep inside the elaborate network of tunnels in Tayos Cave.
-I asked our Shuar guide if he believed the library existed and he said he did not but that his father was part of the Armstrong expedition in the 70’s and he watched the Ecuadorian military haul off loads of mysterious artifacts from the cave.
-If the metal library had been discovered and removed, there has been no sign of it, and it has not resurfaced in any private antique collections or auctions anywhere.
-So, in all likelihood it never existed and was just a tall tale created by Mauritz.
+We didn’t find, nor did we expect to find, any signs of a golden metal library of alien books.
+But if such a treasure exists, it’s possible it could remain hidden somewhere deep within the elaborate network of tunnels in Tayos Cave.
+I asked our Shuar guide if he believed the library was real, and he said no, but he did share a strange piece of history.
+His father had been part of the Armstrong expedition in the 70s, and he had witnessed the Ecuadorian military hauling out mysterious artifacts from the cave.
+If the metal library had been discovered and removed, there has been no sign of it resurfacing, nor has it appeared in any private antique collections or auctions.
+So, in all likelihood, it never existed, and was simply a tall tale created by Mauritz.
 But why?
-Mauritz was a wealthy businessman who didn’t need more money. he seemed genuinely dedicated to finding the library to prove his hypothesis that Europeans and Asians are descended from the Americas or that there are tunnels underground connecting the continents.
-Why would he risk his reputation to return to the cave and be exposed as a fraud if the library didn’t exist.
-Also, there were others that claimed to have seen the library and all stories of the treasure aligned with one another.
-In all likelihood, this is just another one of those mysterious that will never go answered.
+Mauritz was a wealthy businessman who didn’t need more money.
+He seemed genuinely dedicated to proving his hypothesis—that Europeans and Asians were descended from the Americas or that underground tunnels connected the continents.
+Why would he risk his reputation to return to the cave and be exposed as a fraud if the library didn’t exist?
+There were also others who claimed to have seen the library, and their stories aligned with each other.
+This mystery, much like many others, will likely remain unsolved.

 Exiting the Cave